forgotten-pillar/fp-notes/content/Doctrine/church/sda-offshoots-and-the-bride.md

 ---
 publish: true
+title: SDA, offshoots & the bride of Christ
 ---
 Is the Seventh-day Adventist Church the bride of Christ?
 Are the offshoots of SDA the bride of Christ?